LivedhaS/SwiftAid/README.md

 6. Start any necessary Python services (e.g., for the burn classification model).

 7. Access the application through the web or mobile interface.

+8. To View the Remote Patient Monitoring Dashboard Navigate to the publisher directory:

+bash
+Copy
+cd publisher
+Run the publisher.py script to start the data publisher:

+bash
+Copy
+python publisher.py
+This is required to stream patient vitals to the frontend, allowing both patients and doctors to view real-time health data in the dashboard.

 ---